ErVuL/uAcoustics/README.md

 ### ARLPY

-Python project also able to interact with bellhop.\
+Python project with some signal processing, underwater acoustics utilities and also able to interact with bellhop.\
-It contains a lot of useful functions for underwater acoustic processing.\
 Fork from https://github.com/org-arl/arlpy.

 ### UTM